terra-money/docs/docs/Concepts/glossary.md

 When a delegator wants to transfer their bonded luna to a different validator.
 Redelegating Luna is instant and does not require a 21-day unbonding period.

-## Reward weight

-The percentage of staking rewards a validator receives proportional to their total stake.

 ## Rewards

 Revenue generated from fees given to validators and delegators.